 The Map of Bolivia.
 Image Credit: CIA factbook

 Bolivia is rich in crude petroleum and natural gas resources.
-In 2010, the petroleum and natural gas products production in the country increased 14% from that of 2009.
+The government is investing heavily in the country’s hydrocarbons industry.

-All these suggest the need for the Bolivian government to bring in some serious structural and political changes that will help stabilize its ailing mining industry.
-Moreover, the country needs to focus on investing more in the mining sector to increase boron production and expand the lithium production capacity.
-It also needs to take more initiatives to outline investor-friendly policies in the future.
+Recent events suggest the need for the Bolivian government to bring in some serious structural and political changes that will help stabilize its ailing mining industry.
+Moreover, the country needs to focus on investing more in the mining sector to increase boron production and expand lithium production capacity.
+It also needs to take more initiative to outline investor-friendly policies in the future.

 Disclaimer: The Author of this article does not imply any investment recommendation and some content is speculative in nature.
 The Author is not affiliated in any way with any companies mentioned and all statistical information is publically available.